-How we nourish ourselves through food is as fundamental to our health as the air we breathe and the water we drink.
+How we nourish ourselves through food is as fundamental to healthy living as the air we breathe and the water we drink.
 The decisions you make when you buy food can affect the health of yourself and your family.

-Dr Spitz explains how eating properly can affect your health and weight on his weight loss blog
+Dr Spitz explains how eating properly can affect your health and weight.

 - Make sure you are getting enough antioxidants by eating plenty of fresh fruits and vegetables.
 They also contain important phytonutrients.